wdpypere/docs-test-comps/docs/CAF/FileEditor.md

 #### Cancelling changes in case of error

-This is a subclass of `CAF::FileWriter`, so just do as you did with
+This is a subclass of [FileWriter](../CAF/FileWriter.md), so just do as you did with
 it:

     my $fh = CAF::FileEditor->open ("/foo/bar",